jamesbond007dj/Portfolio/README.md

 # Portfolio
-Number and name of feature: Profolio Feature 1
+Number and name of feature: LAB05a

-Estimate of time needed to complete: 3 hours
+Estimate of time needed to complete: 1 hours

-Start time: 9
+Start time: 9 am

-Finish time: 12

-Actual time needed to complete: 5

-Number and name of feature: Profolio Feature 2

-Estimate of time needed to complete: 1

-Start time: 13

-Finish time: 14
+Finish time: 12pm

-Actual time needed to complete: 2
+Actual time needed to complete: 3 hours